-3.1 Catch Documentation System D. Obligations (Validation ) Minimum performance requirements at least 10% of the Member's authorised fishing vessels and carrier vessels that are landing in the Member's ports at least 20% of fishing vessels or carrier vessels flagged to another Member that are landing in or reexporting from the Member's ports at least 20% of the Member's authorised fishing vessels and carrier vessels that are landing in a designated foreign port; farm documentation inspection to include information on SBT weight and counts on transfer into farm cages using random sampling to select farms and vessels for the inspections required under 2(b)(i) above any inspections required under 2(b)(i) to be completed prior to validating relevant CDS document(s); requirements to monitor authorised fishing vessels and carrier vessels transhipping in a designated foreign port, including 100% supervision of all product transhipped d. reporting requirements, including:
+3.1 Catch Documentation System D. Obligations (Validation) Minimum performance requirements at least 10% of the Member's authorised fishing vessels and carrier vessels that are landing in the Member's ports at least 20% of fishing vessels or carrier vessels flagged to another Member that are landing in or reexporting from the Member's ports at least 20% of the Member's authorised fishing vessels and carrier vessels that are landing in a designated foreign port; farm documentation inspection to include information on SBT weight and counts on transfer into farm cages using random sampling to select farms and vessels for the inspections required under 2(b)(i) above any inspections required under 2(b)(i) to be completed prior to validating relevant CDS document(s); requirements to monitor authorised fishing vessels and carrier vessels transhipping in a designated foreign port, including 100% supervision of all product transhipped reporting requirements, including: identification of any inconsistencies or inaccuracies found in the CDS documentation notification to the Member's enforcement authorities.
+Specified accountability, inspection & reporting systems and processes for signature of Observer for any transhipment at sea from the Member's authorised fishing vessels.
+(See Transhipment (At Sea) Monitoring performance requirements, section 3.3)

-Comment [LN35]: One Member queries whether this adequately covers reexports from foreign (non-Member) ports.
+Comment [LN35]: One Member queries whether this adequately covers re-exports from foreign (non-Member) ports.

-3.1 Catch Documentation System E. Obligations (Retention and submission of documents ) Minimum performance requirements xxiv.
+3.1 Catch Documentation System E. Obligations (Retention and submission of documents) Minimum performance requirements xxiv.
 Members/OSECs shall retain all original CCSBT CDS Documents received by them.
 Members/OSECs shall also retain a copy of any CCSBT CDS Documents issued by them 1.
 Documents stored in a secure location under conditions that avoid damage to the legibility of the documents. xxv.
 Copies of these CDS Documents shall be forwarded to the Executive Secretary on a quarterly basis. xxvi.
 Completed Catch Tagging Forms shall be provided to the flag Members which shall provide the information in the Catch Tagging Form to the Executive Secretary in an electronic format.
 All other forms shall be forwarded to the Executive Secretary either as a copy of the original form or in electronic format containing all the information in the forms.
-Copies of all completed CDS documents issued by catching Members or received by importing or receiving Members, sent to Executive Secretary in accordance with the following timeframes: documents issued or received in Jan-Mar - due 30 June documents issued or received in Apr-Jun - due 30 September documents issued or received in Jul-Sep - due 31 December documents issued or received Oct-Dec - due 31 March.
+Copies of all completed CDS documents issued by catching Members or received by importing or receiving Members, sent to Executive Secretary in accordance with the following timeframes: a. documents issued or received in Jan-Mar - due 30 June b. documents issued or received in Apr-Jun - due 30 September c. documents issued or received in Jul-Sep - due 31 December d. documents issued or received Oct-Dec - due 31 March.
 Completed Catch Tagging Forms sent to the issuing Member within 1 month of certification.
 Catch Tagging Form information provided to the Executive Secretary using the electronic Data Provision Form developed by the Secretariat and in accordance with the Data Provision Form's instructions.